 By the time a bedsore reaches stage 4, the damage is extensive.
 In addition to skin and tissue, joints, tendons, bone and muscles may be impacted.
 Here again blood or bone infections, which could be fatal, might occur.

 Bedsores often appear on the parts of body that are always in contact with the bed, such as buttocks, hips, heels or lower back.
 They are a known issue for people who are confined to bed, and can be prevented by caretakers regularly repositioning the patient by turning at frequent intervals as defined in the patient’s care plan.
 If your loved one has a pressure sore, to successfully prove your claim it may be beneficial to take pictures of a decubitus ulcer.
 These pictures may later be used as evidence.

 Compassionate Representation For Victims Of Nursing Home Negligence

 We believe nursing home residents and others confined to bed deserve to be treated with respect.
 If your loved one has experienced serious injury due to bedsores or died from complications, you will likely need legal counsel.
 We can help.
-Contact The Skolnick Weiser Law Firm, LLC, online, or at 216-706-9722 or 800-566-5002 (toll free), to schedule a free consultation with a compassionate, knowledgeable nursing home negligence attorney.
+Contact The Skolnick Weiser Law Firm, LLC, online, or at 216-861-8888 or 877-977-3476 (toll free), to schedule a free consultation with a compassionate, knowledgeable nursing home negligence attorney.
+Se habla español.